SECTION 9: HAZARDOUS MATERIALS

-Special Equipment for Chlorine
+9.6.11 – Equipment for Chlorine

-Stop before crossing a railroad if your vehicle:
+Stop before a railroad crossing if your vehicle:

-- Is marked or placarded.
-(49 CFR 392.10)
+- Is placarded.

 - Carries any amount of chlorine.
-(49 CFR 392.10)

-As a professional driver, your job at the collision scene is to:
+As a professional driver, your job at the scene of an accident or an incident is to:

-- Keep people away from the area.
+- Keep people away from the scene.